14 ridiculous transfers that nearly happened: Maradona, Ibrahimovic…

 Blackburn had won the Premier League in 1994-95, and Ray Harford and his assistant coach Derek Fazackerley wanted the club to sign a 23-year-old Zidane, who was playing for Bordeaux at the time.

 We never got to see Carlos, a man whose body composition was made up of 80% thigh, charging up to a dead ball and leathering a free-kick into a wall for an English club, but it so nearly could have been in the West Midlands.

 “I actually came close to joining Aston Villa early in my career,” Carlos told The Sun.

 “I met with the club, but nothing happened.
 Birmingham were also interested, but it didn’t go anywhere and I later joined Inter Milan.”

-Is there another player you could picture less in the SPL than Iniesta?
+Is there another player you could picture less in the Scottish Premiership than Iniesta?
 Is there another player you think of less when you hear the words ‘Barry Ferguson’s replacement’?